Care Guide

 Indigo changes color in sunlight.

-Exposed to sun, the blue gradually softens.
+Exposed to the sun, the blue gradually softens.

 In shade, the color lasts longer.